SUSTAINABILITY. OUR FOUNDATION

-Compared to other fisheries where precautionary catch limits are set to 10% or more, the total allowable krill catch is limited to 1% of the stock biomass (~600,000 tons).
-Currently, the annual catch of ~200,000 tons per year from all krill fisheries is far below this margin.
+Compared to other fisheries where precautionary catch limits are set to 10% or more, the total allowable krill catch is limited to 1% of the stock biomass, leaving 99% of the biomass for other predators.

 The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) uses a precautionary, ecosystem-based approach designed to prevent krill harvesting that will have a negative impact on a harvested species or other species in the ecosystem.
 All of our catches are reported to CCAMLR and harvesting is restricted to a specific region of the Southern Ocean called Area 48.
 The management of the fishery is robust, as the consensus of 25 governments is needed to change any of the fishery regulations in the Antarctic.